Cultural references to Samson: Other music

 Indie-rock band mewithoutYou references the story of Samson twice in the song "In a Market Dimly Lit" from the album Brother, Sister.
 In the first chorus, the lyrics read, "I'm a donkey's jaw," referencing the weapon used by Samson to slay a thousand Philistines.
 In the second chorus, singer Aaron Weiss proclaims, "If I was Samson, I'd have found that harlot's blade and cut my own hair short."

 Samson is a recurring subject in songs by Christian parody band ApologetiX, being the subject of "Enter Samson" (a parody of "Enter Sandman" by Metallica), "Play Fair Delilah" (a parody of "Hey There Delilah" by Plain White T's), I Know a Riddle" (a parody of "I Know a Little" by Lynyrd Skynyrd), "Someone Shaved My Locks Tonight" (a parody of "Someone Saved My Life Tonight" by Elton John), "Clip It" [one of two parodies (the other being "Wicked") of "Whip It" by Devo], and "You Just Might Need Kung Fu" (a parody of "You Make My Dreams" by Daryl Hall and John Oates).

 Big Daddy Kane references Samson in his song "Ain't No Half Steeppin'."

 Deathwish Of Samson is a new metalcore band hailing from the Niagara region of Ontario, Canada.

 The song "En Hakkore" by Christian thrash metal band Tourniquet (band) is about the story of Sampson, En Hakkore being the name of the spring that burst forth in answer to his final prayer.

 Neil Sedaka recorded the song "Run, Samson, Run" which is based upon the Biblical account.
 He refers to Delilah as "a cheatin' gal who brought him tragedy" and advises Samson to run from her.
 At the end of the song, he advises all guys that "there's a little of Delilah in each and every gal."

 Alternative singer PJ Harvey mentions the story of Samson and Delilah in her song "Hair."

 The Arctic Monkeys music video Black Treacle is a take on the story of Samson and the lion.

 Christian comedian Tim Hawkins wrote a parody of the Plain White-T's song "Hey There, Delilah" based on the story of Samson and Delilah.

 Bruce Springsteen wrote a song called "Fire" which makes reference to Samson and Delilah.

 R&B singer-songwriter Frank Ocean refers to Samson in his song "Pyramids," with the line "I found you laying down with Samson and his full head of hair."

-Florence Welch refers to the biblical story of Samson and Delilah in the Florence + The Machine's song "Delilah", with lines like "As I pull the pillars down" or "why can't you let me know?" referring to Delilah asking Samson for the secret of his strength.
+Florence Welch refers to the biblical story of Samson and Delilah in the Florence + The Machine song "Delilah", with lines like "As I pull the pillars down" or "why can't you let me know?" referring to Delilah asking Samson for the secret of his strength.
 In the music video of the song, an empowered Welch is seen cutting the hair off to an unknown lover.